wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-office-lob-apps/includes/5-manage-apps.md

 ## Remove unwanted in-box apps

 Windows 10 includes quite a few built-in apps as part of the standard installation, but your company may want to remove some from your managed PCs.
-Some organizations may even configure the installation to prevent those apps from returning, for example XBOX or Zone Music.
+Some organizations may even configure the installation to prevent those apps from returning, for example XBOX or Zune Music.

 You can use PowerShell commands to accomplish these tasks: